InnovoTecnologias/MDBHalfPageImageCarousel/README.md

 Here you will find a working project to take as starting point.

-Note that it includes a conditional attribute in "<header>" in order not to show the full height when the Carousel is not rendered (indicated by ViewBag.RenderCarousel).
+Note that it includes a conditional attribute in "header" in order not to show the full height when the Carousel is not rendered (indicated by ViewBag.RenderCarousel).

 Thanks to the MDBootstrap Team.